2020/21 at University College Birmingham

 Are the campus gym facilities open?

-In accordance with the national lockdown restrictions, our gym facilities are currently closed.
+In accordance with ongoing national restrictions, our gym facilities are currently closed.
 More updates will be provided in due course.

 Are the sports injury clinics open?

-Our sports injury clinics are currently closed to the public.
+In accordance with ongoing national restrictions , our sports injury clinics are currently closed.
 More updates will be provided in due course.

 Is The Spa open?

-In accordance with the national lockdown restrictions, The Spa is currently closed.
+In accordance with ongoing national restrictions, The Spa is currently closed.
 More updates will be provided in due course.

 Is Aspire Aesthetics open?